 Allen could well pass himself off as a time traveler from the 19th century.
 Certainly his clothes and musical instruments are from then.
 So are many of his songs, some about canals, some about trains, some about the American Civil War, and some brought to America by Irish or Jewish immigrants.

 Paul sings traditional songs, original compositions, and parodies, all with gusto, charm, good humor, and sometimes a touch of sentimentality.
 He is also a fine music teacher who works just as easily with youngsters as with grown-ups.

 Alison is an educator and a designer, as well as an exceptionally fine singer of songs from several traditions.
 She performs as a member of four different vocal groups: the NexTradition, the Johnson Girls, New York Packet, and Ida Red.

-Ray is a singer-songwriter, political activist, and one of the founders of the Peoples' Voice Cafe in New York City.
-He is also the sound engineer who recorded, edited, mixed, and mastered my three CDs.
+Ray was a singer-songwriter, political activist, and one of the founders of the Peoples' Voice Cafe in New York City.
+He was also the sound engineer who recorded, edited, mixed, and mastered my CDs and digital albums.

 Heather is a singer-songwriter who can make skeptics believe she is the reincarnation of the late and great Malvina Reyonlds.

 Eric, my beloved comrade in song and in struggle, passed away at the age of 51.
 He had been a member of MacDougal Street Rent Party, the musical director of the Disabled in Action Singers, a member of the People's Music Network steering committee, and much more.